 Clinical trials are currently underway for a handful of technologies aimed at reducing the guesswork of cannabis consumption.
 Syqe Medical is presently testing the world’s premier selective dose pharmaceutical grade medicinal plants inhaler.
 Syqe proposes that “This new level of precision will allow patients to reach the coveted optimum balance between symptom relief and psychoactivity, regaining their quality of life.”
 They currently have a personal inhaler product in trials (similar to that of an asthma inhaler), as well as a product called the Syqe Inhaler Exo, meant for hospital precision dosing.

-At ebbu, they have developed technology which allows for near perfect predictability and consistency of the final product.
+At ebbu, they have developed technology that allows for near-perfect predictability and consistency of the final product.
 They can identify and separate each cannabinoid and terpene through a patented specialized process.
-These compounds can remain as isolates or combined into new unique products.
+These compounds can remain as isolates or be combined into new unique products.
 Ebbu imagines a world where, “Just like with beer or spirits, imagine having the ability to anticipate exactly how you’ll feel even before you try a cannabis product.

-As the science continues to explore the medicinal benefits of each cannabinoid and terpene, the ability to identify and separate these compounds becomes invaluable.
-Ebbu already has a few products already on the market which takes advantage of this technology to create consistent and extremely potent experiences.
-No longer does it matter what strain or what harvest the product was sourced from, ebbu has developed complete control over the final medicinal contents.
+As science continues to explore the medicinal benefits of each cannabinoid and terpene, the ability to identify and separate these compounds becomes invaluable.
+Ebbu already has a few products already on the market that take advantage of this technology to create consistent and extremely potent experiences.
+No longer does it matter what strain or what harvest the product was sourced from, ebbu has developed complete control over the final medicinal contents?

 The opportunity for technologies to refine the cannabis experience is wide open, especially as the marketplace opens up across the country and around the world.
 Scientists are only now beginning to crack the cannabinoid code, and better understand the therapeutic benefit to each compound found in cannabis.
 To have a better ability to harness that power, in a regulated, consistent and safe manner, is vital.